vippsas/vipps-ecom-api/vipps-ecom-api.md

 until either a `REJECT`, `USER_CANCEL`, `RESERVE` or `SALE` status is received, and then performing the appropriate action based on the status of product issuing.
 The user should also be notified that the merchant has issued any product to ensure they do not naturally retry the purchase.
-This includes using sms/email strategy if it is unclear that the user in on the merchants website/app to see confirmation.
+This includes using SMS/email strategy if it is unclear that the user in on the merchant's website/app to see confirmation.

 ### Recommendations for handling very high traffic